Panguingue

-Panguingue (pronounced pan-geen-ee), Tagalog Pangginggí, also known as Pan, is a 19th-century gambling card game probably of Philippine origin similar to rummy, first described in America in 1905.
+Panguingue (pronounced "pan-geen-ee", in Tagalog Pangginggí, and also known as Pan) is a 19th-century gambling card game probably of Philippine origin similar to rummy, first described in America in 1905.
 It used to be particularly popular in Las Vegas and other casinos in the American southwest.
 Its popularity has been waning, and it is now only found in a handful of casinos in California, in house games and at online poker sites.
 In California, it, and the low-ball version of poker, were the only games for which it was legal to play for money.

 The deck

 The game is traditionally played using a 320-card deck, constructed from eight decks of playing cards, removing all eights, nines, tens, and Jokers, which makes it like the 40-card Spanish deck.
 In some localities, 5, 6, or 11 decks are used, and often one set of spades is removed.

-Meanwhile in the Philippines, instead of Anglo-American deck, they traditionally use the original 40-card Spanish Deck for the game with Ace,2-7,Jack, Cavalier (instead of Queen), King.
+Meanwhile in the Philippines, instead of the Anglo-American deck, they traditionally use the original 40-card Spanish Deck for the game with Ace, 2-7, Jack, Cavalier (instead of Queen), King.